-Corporate bonds are usually sold through a third party called the corporate trustee.
+Corporate bonds are usually sold through a third party, called the corporate trustee.
 Having a third party helps solve a number of issues.
-For example, it might be difficult for investors to understand covenants and determine if companies are keeping with the contract details.
+For example, it might be difficult for investors to understand covenants and determine if companies are keeping in line with the contract details.
 By having a knowledgable third party, investors can rely on the trustee to manage the relationship with the corporations.

 Types of Corporate Bonds

-There are five categories of corporate bonds: public utilities, transportations, industrials, banks and finance companies, and international issues.
+There are five basic categories of corporate bonds: public utilities, transportations, industrials, banks and finance companies, and international issues.
 The five categories can be further broken down.
-For example, for the transportation category, it includes airlines, railroads, and trucking companies.
+For example, the transportation category includes airlines, railroads, and trucking companies.

 Security of bonds

-Security for bonds suggests some kind of underlying asset that can back up the issue.
-This is preferable by investors as it provides backing in case the corporation defaults.
-Extra asset backing the bond provides security beyond the credit of the issuer.
+Security for bonds suggests some kind of underlying asset that backs up the issue.
+This is preferable for investors, as it provides risk protection against a potential corporate default.
+Assets backing the bond provide security beyond the credit of the issuer.

 Bonds can be backed by different assets.
-For example, bonds that are backed by mortgages are mortgage bonds.
-A mortgage bond gives the bondholders the ability to sell mortgaged properties to satisfy unpaid obligations to bondholders.
+For example, bonds that are backed by mortgages are mortgage-backed securities (MBS).
+A mortgage bond gives the bondholders the ability to sell mortgaged properties to satisfy any unpaid obligations to bondholders.

 Collateral trust bonds

-Collateral trust bonds are similar to mortgage bonds except houses is not used to back up the bond.
-This is used by companies that do not own fixed assets or real property.
+Collateral trust bonds are similar to mortgage bonds except houses are not used to back up the bond.
+These are used by companies that do not own fixed assets or real property.
 Instead, these companies own securities of other companies.
-When issuing bonds, they pledge stocks, bonds or other obligations they own of other company.
+When issuing bonds, they pledge such stocks, bonds, or other investments that they own in other companies.

 Equipment trust certificates